pranav-kural/java-trie-text-search/README.md

 # Tries Search
-Utility program to do pattern or exact match search through catagorical data.
+Utility program to do pattern or exact match search through catagorical data in less than linear time complexity.

 ## Usage